samselikoff/2024-01-11-radix-slider-rubberband/app/OUTLINE.md

 <div>region: {region}</div>
 ```

-xLeft and xRight are derived from position when we drag but they animate independently based on the region we let go in.
-If let go in left, left side should animate but right should stay at 0.

-Now that we have region, should be able to refactor xLeft and xRight to a single variable.

-Let's bring back x:
+xLeft and xRight are never used at the same time. so let's see if we clean this up and bring back an single x MV.

 ```tsx
 let x = useMotionValue(0);
 ```

+and add to debugger.

 and set it in the change event: